DecioXXIV/DecioXXIV/README.md

 - 👋 Hi, I’m @rdecesaris
-- 👀 I’m a Computer Engineering Student and an AI and Machine Learning Engineer wannabe
+- 👀 I’m a Computer Engineering Student and an AI and Machine Learning Engineer wannabe.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development and Software Analysis and Design.